Preliminary study considered alternatives for implementing the basic income experiment

 - Report: From idea to experiment - Preliminary report on alternatives for implementing a basic income experiment (in Finnish)

-- Report: From idea to experiment – Report on universal basic income experiment in Finland
+- Report: From idea to experiment – Report on universal basic income experiment in Finland (PDF)

 - Video recording of the formal presentation of the report